 In turn, this takes a load off the body’s detox organs—the liver and kidneys—which work hard to filter out and balance good and bad stuff.

-IT FILTERS OUT FREE RADICALS AND OXIDANTS
+FILTERS OUT FREE RADICALS AND OXIDANTS

 Blood sugars, fats, toxins…one could think of blood building as a way to “dilute” the blood and reach a better equilibrium of good substances versus bad.